Effective Strategies for Asynchronous Software Engineering Agents: Main Results

 \subsection{Baselines}

-Our primary baseline is a matched single-agent system built on the same OpenHands agent.
-We use this baseline to isolate the effect of branch-and-merge coordination while holding the underlying agent framework fixed.
-This controlled comparison allows us to measure the incremental contribution of dependency-aware delegation, isolated workspaces, and merge-and-branch integration without introducing additional variation from framework-level differences such as prompting structure, tool interfaces, memory mechanisms, or execution policies.
+Our primary baseline is a single-agent system built on the same OpenHands agent, isolating the effect of branch-and-merge coordination while holding the underlying framework fixed.
+This controlled comparison measures the incremental contribution of dependency-aware delegation, isolated workspaces, and merge-and-branch integration without introducing variation from framework-level differences such as prompting structure, tool interfaces, memory mechanisms, or execution policies.
+In Section~\ref{sec:analysis}, we further vary coordination and isolation mechanisms to compare different multi-agent architecture design choices.

-We therefore do not treat the main evaluation as a benchmark across heterogeneous multi-agent frameworks.
-Instead, our goal is to test whether branch-and-merge coordination improves software-engineering performance within a fixed agent substrate.
-To further analyze this design choice, we include ablations in Section~\ref{sec:analysis} that vary coordination and isolation mechanisms within the same stack.